felixsuarez0727/kalos_realtime_sales/readme.md

 The project statement cited a suggested technology stack.
 ```
 -   Frontend: You can use any frontend framework.
 Note: Kalos uses NextJS with Typescript, Tailwind CSS, and tRPC.
+But it is not important you follow suit.
 -   Backend: You can use any backend framework or language.
-Note: Kalos uses Typescript with Hono for its backend
+Note: Kalos uses Typescript with Hono for its backend.
+But it is not important you follow suit.
 ```
 The suggestion was taken as requirement and a nice challenge.